 But the approach to ‘the change’ is finally changing…

-Thanks to awareness events like World Menopause Day and the current parliamentary inquiry into the need for new workplace policies, the subject is finally being taken seriously.
+Thanks to awareness events like World Menopause Day and new government initiatives, the subject is finally being taken seriously.
 But what does that mean for employers?

 Creating a new workplace menopause policy

-It means that, whatever the outcome of the parliamentary inquiry, you should put a menopause policy in place in your business now.
+It means that you should put a menopause policy in place in your business as soon as possible.

 Don’t worry—we’ll tell you exactly how to do that.

 But first, let’s take things back to basics to help you understand why this is such an important workplace issue.

 The menopause is a natural part of the female life cycle, as their oestrogen levels decline and they stop having periods.